promaxsolutions/lush-properties-platform-v2/replit.md

 ## Overview

 ProjectFlow is a modern full-stack web application for project management and tracking.
-It features a React frontend with JavaScript and Tailwind CSS, a Node.js/Express backend, MongoDB database with Mongoose ODM.
-The application allows users to manage projects with financial tracking and real-time dashboard analytics.
-The project has been restructured to use a traditional frontend/backend folder architecture with MongoDB for data persistence.
+It features a React frontend with TypeScript, an Express.js backend, and comprehensive project tracking capabilities.
+The application includes an enhanced dashboard with progress tracking, charts, and real-time project stage management.
+The current implementation uses the existing TypeScript/Vite architecture with an upgraded dashboard component featuring progress bars, charts, and improved project management workflows.

 ## User Preferences